google/docsy-example/content/en/docs/Tutorials/_index.md

 ---
-title: "Tutorials"
+title: Tutorials
-linkTitle: "Tutorials"
+description: Show your user how to work through some end to end examples.
+date: 2017-01-04
 weight: 8
-date: 2017-01-04
-description: >
-  Show your user how to work through some end to end examples.
 ---

 {{% pageinfo %}}